Good speciality coffee with clean, cozy and ornate environment!

 Hana K

-4 months agoI had high hopes for my visit, but unfortunately, it fell short.
+a year agoI had high hopes for my visit, but unfortunately, it fell short.
 The table was dirty, with sticky coffee residues from a previous customer, and it wobbled so much that I struggled to cut my food without spilling my tea.
 While the Yemeni tea had a lovely aroma, it was served in a cup that was quite dirty, covered in oily smudges outside.
 I was too bothered to enjoy.
 The fork I received had bent tines like crooked teeth, which contributed to a rundown experience, especially considering how nice the exterior looked.
 I was with a friend, so I decided not to make a scene since it was her favorite café.
 On a positive note, the sweet desserts were excellent, although the savory pastries were just average.

 Prajakta Chavan

-5 months agoYemeni Latte was amazingly infused with cinnamon and other herbs.
+a year agoYemeni Latte was amazingly infused with cinnamon and other herbs.
 Adeni tea was good too with its strong flavour.
 Baklava was delectable.
 We also tried the pistachio milk cake (tres leches).
 The space is pretty spacious and ambience is good for a sit down tea/coffee.
 Parking around is limited.